See also translations.

 This specification defines standard HTTP headers and a value format to propagate context information that enables distributed tracing scenarios.
 The specification standardizes how context information is sent and modified between services.
 Context information uniquely identifies individual requests in a distributed system and also defines a means to add and propagate provider-specific context information.

-This document was published by the Distributed Tracing Working Group as a Recommendation.
+This document was published by the Distributed Tracing Working Group as a Recommendation using the Recommendation track.